-We will watch you closely for a short time in the Radiology department or recovery room if you have had sedation.
+You will be watched for a short time in the Radiology department or recovery room if you have had general anesthesia.

 You will then be moved to a room on a short-stay unit in the hospital.

 Once you are settled into your room: